makr-group/cardbot/Cardbot Controller/3d-printed Files/README.txt

 STL and Step files for cardbot controllers

-STLs are designed to be printed with PLA and are untested with PETG, ABS, and ABS.
+STLs are designed to be printed with PLA and are untested with PETG, ASA, and ABS.

 Tested with: